KajalDaga/Smart-Guardian/README.md

 **Features
 **
-Scene Analysis: Generates a detailed description of the uploaded image.
+Image Analysis: Generates a detailed description of the uploaded image.
-Text Extraction: Uses Optical Character Recognition (OCR) to extract text from images.
+Text reader: Uses Optical Character Recognition (OCR) to extract text from images.
-Voice Narration: Converts text and scene descriptions into speech.
+Speak : Converts text and scene descriptions into speech.

 **Technologies Used
 **